SHADY GROVE RABBITRY

 • Molt 1 time per year and don't shed the rest of the year.

-• Check their butt/tail/genital area, nails, teeth and eyes weekly.
+• Check their butt/tail/genital area, nails, teeth and eyes daily for ages 0-6 months and weekly for 6months+ age.

 Picture